mukit-hasan/MongoSimplify/README.md

 ```

 # Contributing
-Contributions to pymongomodel are welcome!
+Contributions to MongoSimplify are welcome!
 Whether you're fixing bugs, improving documentation, or adding new features, your help is greatly appreciated.

 # License
 This library is licensed under the MIT License.
 See the LICENSE file for more details.